 Nicest hotel you’ve stayed in:

 Probably the Drisco in San Francisco.
-It’s in a really nice neighbourhood, Pacific Heights, and was number one on Tripadvisor at the time.
+It’s in a really nice neighborhood, Pacific Heights, and was number one on Tripadvisor at the time.
 It’s fantastic as it’s a boutique hotel, set on a hill and you can see the Golden Gate Bridge from there.

 Obsession—what are you obsessed with taking pictures of while traveling?: